chadvandy/tw_autogen/README.md

 ## Extension Settings
 Finally, go to the Extensions tab, scroll down to "Lua by sumneko", press the cog icon and press "Extension settings".
 On the page that follows, make sure you have "User" selected instead of "Workspace" on the top bar.
 I recommend the following settings:
 - Disable "Auto Require".
-- Adding "lowercase-global" in "Lua > Diagnostics: Disable".
+- Adding "lowercase-global" and "trailing-space" in "Lua > Diagnostics: Disable".
 - Setting "Lua > Diagnostics: Workspace Delay" to 500.
 - Settings "Lua > Diagnostics: Workspace Rate" between 20-40.
 - Set all "Lua.Intelli Sense" settings to true.